Kerala Assembly pays homage to flood victims; death toll 39, says CM | Science-Environment

 Kerala Chief Minister Pinarayi Vijayan on Wednesday said a total of 39 people had lost their lives and 217 houses had been destroyed completely in the devastating landslides and flash floods that had occurred in the south-central districts of the state recently.

-At least six people were missing and 304 rehabilitation camps were opened after the heavy rains battered several areas of the southern state, he told the Assembly.
+At least six people were yet to be traced and 304 rehabilitation camps were opened after the heavy rains battered several areas of the southern state, he told the Assembly.

-The session, for the next two days, has been canceled in the wake of the fresh rain alert as the MLAs have to rush to their respective constituencies to coordinate the flood relief programs.
+The session, for the next two days, has been canceled as the MLAs have to coordinate the flood relief programs in their respective constituencies.

 The House was scheduled to be convened again from October 25.